-For our tumor vasculature data sets this is not as straightforward.
+For our tumor vasculature data sets, this is not as straightforward.
 While there are some thicker vascular branches, especially in the SW1222 case, no clear hierarchical vascular architecture can be extracted from the topologies in Figure 2 with a radius-based criterion.
-To illustrate this fact, we compare the full architecture of the SW1222 network with a network where only the top 10% of vessels with the largest radius are kept in Figures 5a and 5c.
+To illustrate this fact, we compare the full architecture of the SW1222 network with a network where only the top 10% of vessels with the largest radius are kept in Figure 5A and 5C.
 Many small unconnected clusters of several blood vessel segments appear due to the heterogeneous, extremely variable distribution of the radius and lack of vascular hierarchy.
-Branches connecting these cluster which have a smaller radius are removed.
-Applying our or any hybrid model on this topology would not be possible as hybrid approaches also rely on a "sensible" topology for $\Lambda{\rm L}$ which preserves the structure of the entire network via one or several connected subgraphs of larger vessels which feed respectively drain the smaller, homogenized vessels.
-Only then, the 1D blood flow model and corresponding boundary conditions can reasonably be applied on $\Lambda{\rm L}$ together with suitable exchange terms into the smaller vessels.
+Branches connecting these clusters which have a smaller radius are removed.
+Applying our or any hybrid model on this topology would not be possible as hybrid approaches also rely on a "sensible" topology for $\Lambda_L$ which preserves the structure of the entire network via one or several connected subgraphs of larger vessels.
 Thus, we instead distinguish between smaller and larger vessels based on the flow within the vessels.
-This yields a better preservation of the network architecture for the hybrid case, see Figures 5a and 5b.
-Now, connected subgraphs of larger vessels $\Lambda{\rm L}$ emerge which connect in- and outlets of the main flow-carrying vessels with the smaller vessels.
+This yields a better preservation of the network architecture for the hybrid case, see Figure 5A and 5B.
+Now, connected subgraphs of larger vessels $\Lambda_L$ emerge which connect inlets and outlets of the main flow-carrying vessels with the smaller vessels.

-Hence, our strategy to obtain $\Lambda{\rm L}$ is as follows: We first solve the fully-resolved model (using the boundary conditions described in Section 3.2.1).
-Then, all elements except the ones with the highest flow are deleted from the vascular graph, e.g., the top 10 % with the highest flow are kept.
+Hence, our strategy to obtain $\Lambda_L$ is as follows: We first solve the fully resolved model (using the boundary conditions described in section 3.2.1).
+Then, all elements except the ones with the highest flow are deleted from the vascular graph, for example, the top 10% with the highest flow are kept.
 However, there are still some very small clusters consisting of only a few segments present in the graph.
-We additionally delete connected components from the graph whose overall length is smaller than 250 μm, i.e., sub-components which are smaller than ten segments with the average segment lengths given in Table 1.
-By that, we delete an additional 0.1 -0.8% of segments which are part of these smaller subcomponents.
-This methodology gives the set $I{\rm L}$ of larger vascular branches which are kept in the hybrid approach as exemplarily featured in Figure 5b.
+We additionally delete connected components from the graph whose overall length is smaller than 250 μm, that is, subcomponents which are smaller than 10 segments with the average segment lengths given in Table 1.
+By that, we delete an additional 0.1 - 0.8% of segments which are part of these smaller subcomponents.
+This methodology gives the set $I_L$ of larger vascular branches which are kept in the hybrid approach as exemplarily shown in Figure 5B.
 Here, we show only the SW1222 case but equivalent results hold for the other two network topologies.
-In the following, we will denote cases where the top X % of elements with highest flow are kept and the small connected components are removed according to the procedure described above as "case X%".
+In the following, we will denote cases where the top X% of elements with highest flow are kept and the small connected components are removed according to the procedure described above as "case X%."